metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 your some code editor such VS Code.
 - what you are looking for here is an ID called "Filter Run-Time ID" and "Layer Run-Time ID", you can obtain these ID's from event viewer as shown in Event log (screen shot above).
 - select the "Filter Run-Time ID" number in event log (Filtering platform packet drop event of your choice), press CTRL + C to copy, go to VS Code, press CTRL + F to open "find box" and CTRL + V to paste the number, and hit enter to jump to this event.
-- here you are looking for "dispalyData" node which will tell what cause the drop, this will be the name of a firewall rule or default firewall action such as default action of boot time filter.
+- here you are looking for "dispalyData" node which will tell what cause the drop, this will be the name of a firewall rule or default firewall action such as default action or boot time filter.
-- There are other cool information you can get out of this file, go ahead and experiment.
+- There are other cool informations you can get out of this file, go ahead and experiment.
 - NOTE: you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.